CastosHQ/Seriously-Simple-Podcasting/readme.txt

 == Changelog ==

-= 2.5.1-alpha =
+= 2.5.1 =
 * 2020-12-08
-* UPDATE SUMMARY: Bug fixes for the 2.5 release
+* UPDATE SUMMARY: Podcast Episode bug fixes for the 2.5 release
-* [FIX] Fixes a bug where podcast_episode shortcode was broken
+* [FIX] Fixes a bug where podcast_episode shortcode was broken and causing fatal errors
+* [FIX] Fixes a bug where the compact player added some unnecessary additional html tags

 = 2.5.0 =
 * UPDATE SUMMARY: Implements version 2 of the HTML5 player, and various smaller bug fixes